E-Sparse: Boosting the Large Language Model Inference through Entropy-based N:M Sparsity: Efficient Sparse-GEMM Implementation

 \section{Efficient Sparse-GEMM Implementation}

-To deploy the proposed method in actual application scenarios, we implemented \name as a sparse engine for efficient LLM inference.
-We choose FasterTransformer\cite{FasterTransformer} as the backend and implemented the sparse general matrix multiplication (Sparse-GEMM) of \name for LLM inference.
+To deploy the proposed method in actual application scenarios, we implemented \name as a sparse engine for efficient LLMs inference.
+We choose FasterTransformer\cite{FasterTransformer} as the backend and implemented the sparse general matrix multiplication (Sparse-GEMM) of \name for LLMs inference.
 Taking 2:4 sparsity as an example, the sparse deployment of Sparse-GEMM mainly includes three steps.
 (1) \name first compresses the sparse weights $ W_{2:4}\in \mathbb{R}^{o\times C}$ into a compressed format, which includes the non-zero weights $ W_{2:4}\in \mathbb{R}^{o\times \frac{C}{2}} $ and the indices of these non-zero data values.
-(2) With the support of NVIDIA's cuSPARSE and cuSPARSELt, \name searches for the optimal matrix multiplication algorithm according to the shape of each sparse weights tensor in LLM and saves them.
-(3) Integrates \name into FasterTransformer for LLM inference.
-Based on the saved optimal matrix multiplication algorithm, LLM can skip 50\% of matrix multiplication operations and perform faster inference.
+(2) With the support of NVIDIA's cuSPARSE and cuSPARSELt, \name searches for the optimal matrix multiplication algorithm according to the shape of each sparse weights tensor in LLMs and saves them.
+(3) Integrates \name into FasterTransformer for LLMs inference.
+Based on the saved optimal matrix multiplication algorithm, LLMs can skip 50\% of matrix multiplication operations and perform faster inference.
 The experiments in Section \ref{speedup} have shown that such a design can bring \textbf{19.6\%--34.8\%} latency reduction and \textbf{42.64\%--43.52\%} memory saving.